Abernachy/killpatrickcraiglistBackEnd/README.md

 1. Install your npm packages (This will install express/pg/knex/cors/not viruses so dont worry about anything else):
           $ npm install

 2. Start the express server.
-Your endpoints wont return that sweet tasty data, but we wont let that stop us.
+Your endpoints wont return that sweet tasty data, but we wont let that stop us:
           $ npm app.js

 ### Docker Set up: